Energy Usage in Europe´s Chemical Industry

 In view of these facts chemical associations like the German VCI think that the Industry Committee of the European Parliament is setting the wrong political course.
 “The planned new upper limit for the absolute energy consumption in the year 2030 ignores the central role of the production factor energy for the industry”, states the VCI in a recent press release.
 They argue that the chemical industry does not simply consume energy, but uses it to produce valuable products.

-By cutting off absolute energy consumption, the EU limits production in sectors such as chemicals and restricts opportunities for growth.
+By cutting off absolute energy consumption, the European Union limits production in sectors such as chemicals and restricts opportunities for growth.
 By tightening the absolute energy-saving target, the EU is taking the risk that energy saving chemical products may no longer be completely manufactured in Europe in the future.